 Back to our photo.
 There are at least three schools of thought regarding the sail/power crossing situation being depicted.
 1) They appear to be in a harbor, so would situation #1 apply whereby the sailboat has to keep clear?
 2) Is this a straight sail over power situation where the sloop can “sail on?”
 3) And here’s the reality check, is it really worth risking your crew and your boat to get over the ferry’s bow regardless of who is technically right?
 Hummm, something to consider.
 When in doubt, however, bail out.

 Regardless of the answer, think about teaching a teenage child to drive.
 Your car may have the right of way and the teenager feels empowered and entitled, but (there’s that but again) that doesn’t mean the other driver knows and will obey the rules.
 Better safe than sorry.
-And, hey, there’s always Channel 16 on which you can communicate with the power vessel to establish and agree to a safe crossing arrangement regardless of the Regulation.
+And, hey, there’s always Channels 11 or 13 for bridge-to-bridge communications establish and agree to a safe crossing arrangement regardless of the Regulation.